 - Place a picture or Lilith on your altar or sacred space to remind you of your ability to take your power back.

-- Place symbols or replications of snakes in your how to honor Lilith.
+- Place symbols or replications of snakes on your altar to honor Lilith.

 - Meditate on the energy of Lilith filling your being before doing anything you find scary or intimidating.